 Junction and Signal Design

-Picady envisages accident rates, sizes, queue lengths and delays (both queuing and geometric) at non-signalised major/minor priority junctions.
+Picady envisages accident rates, sizes, queue lengths, and delays (both queuing and geometric) at non-signalized major/minor priority junctions.

-OSCADY delivers assessment and optimisation of simple isolated signalised junctions.
-If shared with an ARCADY roundabout in Lane Simulation mode, it can also be used to assess partially signalised roundabouts.
+OSCADY delivers assessment and optimization of simple isolated signalized junctions.
+If shared with an ARCADY roundabout in Lane Simulation mode, it can also be used to assess partially signalized roundabouts.

-TRANSYT controls optimum, synchronised traffic signal timings and is suitable for urban intersections and networks, signalised or unsignalled roundabouts and motorway intersections.
+TRANSYT controls optimum, synchronised traffic signal timings and is suitable for urban intersections and networks, signalized or unsignalled roundabouts, and motorway intersections.

 TRL also offers design software for signal fittings, from the feasibility stage to managing the application, through to scheme commissioning.

-MOVA is intended to cater for the variety of traffic situations, from very low flows through to a junction that is oversaturated.
-MOVA operates in a delay minimising mode; if any approach becomes overloaded, the system shifts to capacity make the best use of the procedure.
+MOVA is intended to cater for a variety of traffic situations, from very low flows through to a junction that is oversaturated.
+MOVA operates in a delay minimizing mode; if any approach becomes overloaded, the system shifts to capacity to make the best use of the procedure.

 LinSig is a complete design and modelling package for traffic signal junctions moreover individually or in a network of numerous junctions

 CUBE – Cube is the only modeling platform that addresses all aspects of transportation planning, engineering, and land use.
 With an open platform, Cube allows to size and regulate models of any type.